Tuvaijuittuq Marine Protected Area: Geography

-The northwest coast of Ellesmere Island is dominated by thick, multi-year pack ice created by the circulation of the Beaufort Gyre.
+The northwest coast of Ellesmere Island is dominated by thick, multi-year pack ice which accumulates due to the combination of ice transport, from the circulation of the Beaufort Gyre and ice motion from the Transpolar Drift, combined with the land masses acting as natural physical barriers.

 Ecology

 Sea ice provides habitat for ice-adapted organisms within the neritic and pelagic zones of the area, most notably ice algae.
-In addition, seabed communities in this area exhibits higher that expected levels of biodiversity and biological productivity.
+In addition, seabed communities in this area exhibits higher than expected levels of biodiversity and biological productivity.